 Tip #4: Go to matinee shows.

 Especially in Las Vegas, New York, or London you’ll have to see a show.
 Next time, consider skipping the 50% discounted tickets and head straight to the theatre box office instead.
 The discount booths will typically sell premium seating only, meaning that even at the discounted rates you’ll still spend more than a seat a little further to the back.
 Either way, you’ll still see the same show.
 Also, matinee shows are much cheaper than watching the same performance at night.
 Insider tip: from the comfort of your home it’s much easier to make an informed decision: get your show tickets before you leave.
 Or consider watching some of these free Las Vegas shows.
 Even better: travel hack Las Vegas and get your real show tickets for free.

 Tip #5: Buy plane tickets far in advance.

 In general, the further you purchase plane tickets in advance, the cheaper they will be.
 So don’t wait until the last moment.
 My sweet spot is usually 6 months in advance.
 Especially when you’re looking for free tickets, more time often means more options.

 Tip #6: Don’t accept quoted hotel prices.

 Instead, try to bargain.
 If you’re booking with the property directly, just politely ask for an upgrade or discount.
 Hotels are often willing to bargain as long as you’re willing to ask.
 Be nice about it, but don’t stay silent unless you want to pay extra.
-Here’s my page with insider tips on the best hotels around the world.
+Here’s my page with insider tips and resources on the best hotels around the world.

 Tip #7: Bring snacks for flights.